WPER (FM)

-WPER is a Christian adult contemporary formatted broadcast radio station licensed to Fredericksburg, Virginia, United States, serving Fredericksburg and Richmond.
+WPER is a Christian hot adult contemporary–formatted broadcast radio station licensed to Fredericksburg, Virginia, United States, serving Fredericksburg and Richmond.
 WPER is simulcast over a network of stations and translators across Virginia.
 WPER is owned and operated by Baker Family Stations.

 Call sign

 On February 13, 2018, Baker Family Stations swapped the long-time call sign for their Fredericksburg station, WJYJ, with the call sign for their Hickory, NC station, WPIR.
 A week later, Baker again swapped the now-WPIR's call sign with that of sister station WPER.

 Translators

 In addition to its primary signal, WPER is relayed by six FM translators to widen its broadcast area across Virginia.